-Many leaders think of sales forecasting as a simple exercise for setting quotas.
-But its true power lies in its ability to create cross-functional alignment.
-When sales, marketing, finance, and operations all work from the same set of expectations, everyone can pull in the same direction.
-This shared understanding prevents costly mistakes, like over-hiring before you have the revenue to support it or under-investing in a market that’s about to grow.
-A great forecast is a communication tool that unifies your entire go-to-market strategy.
-We’ll show you how different sales forecasting methods in business can help you build this critical alignment.
+Think sales forecasting is just for setting quotas?
+It’s so much more.
+Its true power lies in creating alignment across your entire company.
+When sales, marketing, and finance all work from the same playbook, everyone pulls in the same direction.
+This shared understanding helps you avoid costly mistakes, like over-hiring before you have the revenue to support it or missing a market that’s about to grow.
+A great forecast is a communication tool that unifies your go-to-market strategy.
+We’ll show you how different sales forecasting methods can help you build this critical alignment.

 Key Takeaways